We’ve all been in situations where our dogs ate something that they weren’t supposed to.

 Can aluminum foil kill a dog?

-In most cases, aluminum foil does not kill a dog, especially if it’s consumed in tiny amounts.
+In most cases, aluminum foil does not kill a dog, especially when consumed in tiny amounts.
 However, if your dog ingests a larger piece or one which contained toxic food, it could kill your dog if it remains untreated.

 Which foods are toxic to dogs?